nathanthestout/nathanthestout/README.md

 - 👋 Hi, I’m @nathanthestout
 - 👀 I’m currently interested in regenerative agriculture, strong towns, and wealth generation (distinct and not necessarily related to monetary accumulation)
-- 🌱 I’m currently learning flask and how to communicate between a rasberry pi and several tethered arduinos
+- 🌱 I’m currently learning flask and how to communicate between a rasberry pi and stepper motors over the builtin GPIO and over I2C GPIO expanders
 - 💞️ I’m looking to collaborate on ... nothing yet
 - 📫 How to reach me ...